Beth Allen-Gardner is praised for a

 churches, Beth owns and manages Beth Allen-Gardner Music Studio, where she

-Beth has recently been accepted to graduate school and eagerly anticipates earning her Master of Music Performance Degree in Vocal Pedagogy as the next big step to further her performance and teaching careers.
+Beth has recently been accepted to graduate school and eagerly anticipates earning her Master of Music Performance Degree in Vocal Pedagogy at the University of North Carolina in Greensboro.